dstackai/dstack/docs/docs/concepts/fleets.md

 </div>

-You can pass either the path to the configuration file or the fleet name directly.
+Alternatively, you can delete a fleet by passing the fleet name  to `dstack fleet delete`.
 To terminate and delete specific instances from a fleet, pass `-i INSTANCE_NUM`.

 ## What's next?